derobins/MACSio/doc/macsio_using.rst

              random key/val hierarchies.

 --compute_work_intensity : ``--compute_work_intensity %d [0]``
-    Add some compute workload (e.g. give the processors something to do) between I/O dumps.
+    Add some compute workload (e.g. give the tasks something to do) between I/O dumps.
 There are three levels of 'compute' that can be performed as follows: